-Rachel and Naphtali Phillips had eleven children together.
+Rachel and Naphtali Phillips had 11 children together.
 Rachel died from yellow fever during the plague that afflicted New York in 1822.
-On October 8, 1823 Naphtali married Rachel's first cousin, Esther B. Seixas, daughter of Lieutenant Benjamin Mendez Seixas, a Revolutionary War officer and one of the founders of the New York Stock Exchange.
-They had four children together.
+On October 8, 1823 Naphtali married Rachel's first cousin, Esther B. Seixas (1789 - 1872), the daughter of Lieutenant Benjamin Mendez Seixas, a Revolutionary War officer and one of the founders of the New York Stock Exchange.
+They had 4 children together.